linode/docs/docs/guides/development/javascript/how-to-use-filter-method-javascript/index.md

 Above, you can see an example of the filter method in action.
 The sections that follow elaborate on this, showing you examples for three different kinds of arrays.

 These are not the only kinds of arrays that the `filter` method works on, however.
 Any kind of array works.
-The kinds of arrays selected and shown here are meant to illustrate the `filter` method's capabilities and operations.
-That way, you have what you need to apply the method for any kind of array you might encounter.
+The kinds of arrays selected and shown here are meant to illustrate the `filter` method's capabilities on some of the most common array contents.
+That way, you have the understanding you need to be able to apply the method for any kind of array you might encounter.

 ### Using the filter Method for Arrays of Numbers

 The best place to start is the simplest of the arrays: arrays containing only numbers.

-The `filter` method lets you create new number arrays from an existing array based on criteria you provide.
-Part of what makes a number array easier to start with is that the criteria typically use common operators for numbers.
+The `filter` method lets you create a new number array from an existing array based on criteria you provide.
+Part of what makes a number array easier to start with is that the criteria typically use frequently-used and widely-known operators.

-For instance, you can have a list of all of the number is an array below 20 by filtering for `< 20`.
+For instance, you can create a new array of all numbers below 20 in an existing array by filtering for `< 20`.
 This is exactly what is done for the `smallNumberArray` in the example below.
-The example then does the opposite for the `largeNumberArray`.
-It filters for an array of numbers equal to or greater than 20, using `>= 20`.
+The example then does the opposite for the `largeNumberArray`, filtering for numbers equal to or greater than 20, using `>= 20`.

 You can branch out from there to more advanced operations.
 The last `filter` in the example below uses the remainder operator — `%` — to get an array of numbers that are multiples of nine.